 - Always exit the website by selecting “sign out” or “log out” when you are done

 OpenNotes is a not-for-profit international movement started in 2009 by health professionals at Beth Israel Deaconess Medical Center and Harvard Medical School in Boston, Massachusetts.
 It is supported entirely by grants from private foundations, gifts from donors, and federal research grants.
 OpenNotes does not develop or sell software or commercial products.
 Its staff includes doctors, nurses, mental health professionals, social scientists, and patients and their care partners.
-Those working with OpenNotes have two principal activities: They urge health care providers and systems to share notes with patients and care partners efficiently and actively, and they study what happens as a result.
+Those working with OpenNotes have two principal activities: They urge health care providers and systems to utilize notes to partner with patients and care partners efficiently and actively, and they study what happens as a result.